Emmotes/ic_spoilers/docs/strongheart.md

 # Basic Information

-Strongheart will be the new champion in the Founder's Day event on 28 June 2023.
+Strongheart will be the new champion in the Founder's Day event on 5 July 2023.

 * Seat: Unknown
 * Race: Human (Guess)